Herb and plant extracts

-Homeopathy is safe to use alongside conventional cancer treatments.
+In general, homeopathy products are safe to use alongside conventional cancer treatments.

-The Aromatherapy Council UK says that aromatherapists in the UK are not qualified to give essential oils internally without further medical training.
-They are not insured if any problems happen.
+The Aromatherapy Council UK is a professional body for aromatherapists in the UK.
+Their guidance says that aromatherapists in the UK are not qualified to give essential oils internally, without further medical training.
+It also states that aromatherapists are not insured if the oils cause any harm.

 It is important to tell the aromatherapist about any medicines you are taking and give them all your medical details.
 They use very low-strength oils for people with cancer.
 But some oils can have physical effects on the body.
-For example, they may affect blood pressure.
+For example, they may affect your blood pressure.

 Different types of flower remedies are available.
 You can buy them from health food shops and some chemists.

-Herbs can be boiled in water and drunk as a tea, mixed in an alcohol solution, or be made into tablets, creams or ointments.
+Herbs can be boiled in water and drunk as a tea, mixed in an alcohol solution, or made into tablets, creams or ointments.

-Commonly used remedies include the following:
+Commonly used herbs include the following:

 Taking herbs during cancer treatment

-Many doctors advise that herbal remedies should be avoided during, and for a few weeks before and after cancer treatment.
+Many doctors advise that herbal remedies should be avoided for a few weeks before and after cancer treatment.
 Some herbs can make cancer treatments less effective or increase their side effects.
 For example:

-- Green tea can increase the side effects of the chemotherapy drug irinotecan and the hormonal therapy tamoxifen.
+- Green tea supplements can increase the side effects of the chemotherapy drug irinotecan and the hormonal therapy tamoxifen.

 Mistletoe comes from a group of therapies called anthroposophical medicine.
 These therapies aim to combine conventional medicine with complementary therapies